CRCKC/BibleTogether/README.md

 I use mkcert, create folder certs/ and run mkcert localhost Download the static files using npm run getFirestoreHelpers Make the .env file

+# TODO
+- Use tailwind css to set color theme